soumyajitpadhan/Stock_Analytics_Dashboard/README.md

-# 📊 Stock Performance Dashboard
+# 📊 Stock Analytics Dashboard

-A modern and responsive **Stock Performance Dashboard** built with **React** and **Recharts**.
+A modern and responsive **Stock Analytics Dashboard** built with **React** and **Recharts**.
 This app provides real-time stock data visualization, including stock price charts and tables.

 ## 🚀 Features